CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 ## Database structure and interaction

-After playing with the database schema over several weeks I decided on a design where clicking on a line of text within a goal creates a new goal referencing the previous via its parent_goal_id.
+After playing with the database schema, I decided on a design where clicking on a line of text within a goal creates a new goal referencing the previous via its parent_goal_id.
 This allows for a tree like structure of goals to be created and queried.
 Combining this style of data creation with responsive UI animations allow for me to create a fairly engaging user experience.
 The design supports a simple routing and component implementation.
 I can continually navigate to each new piece of content with a new goal id reusing the same component.
 There are definitely improvements to be made but I am happy with the progress so far.

 ## AI Prompting Challenges